openshift/enhancements/enhancements/baremetal/coreos-image-in-release.md

 * Ensure that no matter which version of OpenShift a cluster was installed with, we are able to deliver updates to IPA and the OS it runs on.
 * Stop maintaining and shipping the non-CoreOS, RHEL-based IPA PXE files.
+* Eliminate the need for users doing disconnected installations to mirror anything other than the release payload.
+* Allow adding hardware to the cluster that is supported in RHCOS but may not have been at the time the cluster was initially created.
+* Eliminate the window in which hosts run an out-of-date (and therefore potentially buggy) OS image prior to joining the cluster.
 * Never break existing clusters, even if they are deployed in disconnected environments.